 The Canada Naturalistic Driving Study is a large research effort directed at improving Highway Safety in Canada where highway-related accidents accounted for over 2,200 fatalities and more than 11,200 serious injuries in 2010.
 The study will help researchers gain a deeper understanding of the interaction between the driver, vehicle and roadway and lead to safer roadways, vehicles, and driver training programs.
 The Canada Naturalistic Driving Study will look at how people normally drive by installing cameras and sensors in people's own vehicles.
 The study is being conducted in Saskatoon with 125 participants.
-Length of enrolment will be 12 months.
+Length of enrolment varies from one to two years.